-CaCoon is a statewide public health nurse home visiting program.
-CaCoon nurses help families coordinate care for their children and youth with special health needs.
-The program has operated in most Oregon counties for over 20 years.
-Children served in the CaCoon program make fewer visits to the emergency department.
+OCCYSHN contracts with local public health agencies to implement the CaCoon program, a public health nurse home visiting program.
+The program has operated in most Oregon counties for over 30 years.
+CaCoon is currently available in 25 counties in the state of Oregon.
+CaCoon home visitors help families coordinate care for their children and youth with special health needs.
+Children and youth served in the CaCoon program make fewer visits to the emergency department.
 They also have higher rates of immunization, annual well-child, and dental care visits.
-CaCoon serves children age 0-21.
+CaCoon serves families of children and youth age 0-21.
 The most vulnerable families, such as those with a newly diagnosed infant, are prioritized for services.

 CaCoon nurses partner with families to: